Want to speed up your WordPress website? You’re going to need the right plugins and tools to help you.

 The truth is that you don’t actually need the entire page to load at the same time, especially images which usually take the most time to load.

-The idea of ‘lazy loading’ is that specific elements are only loaded when they are needed.
+The idea of lazy loading is that specific elements are only loaded when they are needed.
+And that’s what LazyLoad by WP Rocket will do.

 This post is all about showing you WordPress plugins that you use for caching your website, minifying elements of your site and setting up things like lazy loading – all plugins that will speed up the page loading times of your website.

-If you’re struggling to speed up your WordPress installation, just installing a few of these plugins can have a dramatic improvement on your page load times.
+If you’re struggling to speed up your site, just one of these WordPress performance plugins can have a dramatic improvement on your page load times.

 It’s important to point out that you shouldn’t go ahead and install all of these.
 Only install what you need and remember that less is more.
 It’s definitely true that there are other ways to speed up your site but some of these plugins are a great way to start.